 Alcohol.
 Red wine, beer, etc. Red wine is the most likely and vodka is the least likely alcoholic beverage to cause a migraine.
 Alcohol is the most common dietary trigger for migraine (29%, Peatfeld et al, 1984).
 No controversy.

 Chocolate.
 Chocolate may cause a delayed effect -- the caffeine in chocolate prevents an early headache.
 The role of chocolate is weak and controversial (Holzhammer and Wober, 2006; Lippi G et al, 2014).
 Chocolate contains about 10 mg of caffeine/ounce (see following).

 Cheeses, especially ripened or aged cheese (Colby, Roquefort, Brie, Gruyere, Cheddar, Bleu Cheese, Mozzarella, Parmesan, Boursalt, Romano).
 Cheeses less likely to trigger headache are cottage cheese and American cheese.
 Pizza may be a problem food.
 Headaches about 1 or 2 hours after eating are common pattern.
-The role of cheese in migraine is controversial (Holzhammer and Wober, 2006).
+The role of cheese in migraine is controversial (Holzhammer and Wober, 2006; Martin and Vig, 2016).